Oatmeal banana bread is the perfect recipe for a quick, simple and light breakfast. Read on for step-by-step directions!

 - All purpose flour

-- Old-fashioned oatmeal: Make sure not to use quick oats for this recipe.
+- Old-fashioned oatmeal: Be sure not to use quick oats for this recipe.

 - Baking powder and baking soda

-This oatmeal banana bread recipe uses vegetable oil instead of butter and also includes old fashioned oatmeal and Greek yogurt which makes the banana bread pretty moist and tender.
+This recipe uses vegetable oil instead of butter and also includes old fashioned oatmeal and Greek yogurt which makes the banana bread pretty moist and tender.

 A little note: Have all the ingredients at room temperature.
 This will help the ingredients to combine well.